zuozhenggh/learning-library/data-management-library/database/db-partitioning/auto-list-partitioning/autolist.md

-# Auto-list partitioning
+# Auto-list Partitioning

 ## Introduction

 The automatic list partitioning method enables list partition creation on demand.
 An auto-list partitioned table is similar to a regular list partitioned table, except that this partitioned table is easier to manage.
 You can create an auto-list partitioned table using only the partitioning key values that are known.
 As data is loaded into the table, the database automatically creates a new partition if the loaded partitioning key value does not correspond to any of the existing partitions.

+ ![Image alt text](images/auto-list-partitioning-intro.png "Auto List Partition")

+ Estimated Lab Time: 20 minutes

+### About Auto-list Partitioning

  Auto list partitions are created on-demand automatically, and the auto-list partitioning method is conceptually similar to the current interval partitioning method.
 The CREATE and ALTER TABLE SQL statements are updated with an additional clause to specify AUTOMATIC or MANUAL list partitioning.
 An automatic list-partitioned table must have at least one partition when created.

- ![Image alt text](images/auto-list-partitioning-intro.png "Auto List Partition")

- Estimated Lab Time: 20 minutes

 ### Features